The plane crashed on the Discovery Channel

 Regarding airlines, it is said that the plane is the safest means of transport.
 This is related to the number of passengers carried and the number of flights.
 Taking into account all commercial airlines, accidents occur only in the proportion of 1 to 1,2 millions of flights.
 At least 101 airlines, including easyJet, Monarch, Virgin Atlantic, etc., have never been involved in an accident that resulted in the death of some passengers (2009 level information).

 In 2009 they flew over 2.5 billion passengers.
 It is estimated that their number will reach 3,3 billion in 2014.
 Or maybe it will even grow to 3.5 billion.
 Let us not forget that the population of the globe has jumped by 7 billion inhabitants.

 The worst fatal accident in which an aircraft was involved did not occur in the air, but on the ground.
-Two 747 planes, a KLM and a Pan Am, collided on the runway at Tenerife's Los Rodeos Airport in 1977.
-583 people died at the time, and 61 survived - all in the Pan Am plane.
+Two 747s, a KLM and a Pan Am, crashed on the runway at Tenerife's Los Rodeos Airport in 1977.
+583 people died then and 61 survived - all on the Pan Am plane.

 I want to remember that 2011 victims were registered in 373, according to information provided by Discovery.
 18 passenger flights were involved.
 Last year there were over 30 millions of commercial flights.

 I hope I have calmed you down and wish you pleasant and incident-free flights!